yuyichao/digitaljs_code/README.md

 * Viewing and simulation multiple circuits simultaneously

+* Zoom and pan support with both mouse and touch screen.

 * Can run either fully locally using the native version of VS Code, or fully on the web using the web version of VS Code (e.g. [vscode.dev](https://vscode.dev/), [github.dev](https://github.dev/) or [gitpod.io](https://gitpod.io/))